The Shelf Life of Common Emergency Fuels

 Shelf Life of Wood Pellets

-Wood pellets have a shelf life of about six months if you live in an area with less than 10% humidity, and about 3 months if you experience more than 10% humidity.
+But the reality is most people don’t keep them in totally dry conditions – so you can allow a realistic shelf life of about 2 years if you live in an area with less than 10% humidity, and about 6 months if you experience more than 10% humidity.

 Most people who use wood pellets for every day heating, buy enough to get them through the winter in bulk before it starts to get cold.